austindimmer/eks-service-catalog/README.md

 This template will create the Service Catalog, exposing different products that are referenced in the catalog and where their associated CloudFormation templates are stores in the S3 Bucket.

-First, get the Role name the Catalog will used to create the EKS QuickStart cluster.
+To be able to later create the QuickStart EKS cluster from ServiceCatalog, we need until this [issue](https://github.com/aws-quickstart/quickstart-amazon-eks/issues/120) will be clearer to get a role or user with Admin rights (I didn't manage to figure out the least privileged needed yet)

+ìn my case, I have a MB3 role that meet this constraints.

 ```
-export EKSQuickStartDeployRole=
+export EKSQuickStartDeployRole=MB3
 ```

 ```
-aws cloudformation create-stack --stack-name ${APPLICATION_NAME}-products \
+aws cloudformation update-stack --stack-name ${APPLICATION_NAME}-products \
  --template-body file://templates/catalog-products.yaml \
  --parameters ParameterKey=ApplicationName,ParameterValue=$APPLICATION_NAME \
- ParameterKey=TemplateBucketName,ParameterValue=${TEMPLATE_BUCKET_NAME}
+ ParameterKey=TemplateBucketName,ParameterValue=${TEMPLATE_BUCKET_NAME} \
+ ParameterKey=EKSQuickStartDeployRole,ParameterValue=${EKSQuickStartDeployRole}
 ```

 Watch status creation: